antmicro/ecos-mars-zx3/README.rst

 IP setting in ``.ecc``
 ~~~~~~~~~~~~~~~~~~~~~~

-The IP address of the board can be set using the value :menuselection:`Redboot ROM monitor --> Build redboot ROM ELF image --> Redboot Networking --> Default IP address` in ``configtool``.
+The IP address of the board can be set using the value ``Redboot ROM monitor --> Build redboot ROM ELF image --> Redboot Networking --> Default IP address`` in ``configtool``.

-If DHCP is to be used, select :menuselection:`Use DHCP to get IP information`; otherwise uncheck it.
+If DHCP is to be used, select ``Use DHCP to get IP information``; otherwise uncheck it.

-Also :menuselection:`Use a gateway fot non-local IP traffic --> Default gateway IP address` and :menuselection:`Use a gateway fot non-local IP traffic --> Default IP address mask` may be of interest.
+Also ``Use a gateway fot non-local IP traffic --> Default gateway IP address` and ``Use a gateway fot non-local IP traffic --> Default IP address mask`` may be of interest.

 IP setting at runtime
 ~~~~~~~~~~~~~~~~~~~~~